H1B to EB1 Visa in US

 Frequently Asked Questions

-In order to be eligible to sponsor you for the EB-1 visa, your employer must be the same company or a branch of the parent company that employs you in Canada.
-The company must conduct business in both Canada and the US to qualify.
+In order to be eligible to sponsor you for the EB-1 visa, your employer must be the same company or a branch of the parent company that employs you in your country.
+The company must conduct business in both countries to qualify.

 There is not an exact salary requirement for the EB-1 category, although USCIS will compare your salary among others in your field.
 You should demonstrate that you command a significantly high salary or remuneration in your industry.
 Your finances will be taken into consideration and you will need to submit pay stubs, tax documents, accountant letters, and other financial documents as part of your supporting evidence.